theo-armour/theo-armour.github.io/posts/ageism.md

 * Envisage themselves as third-agers only

-An interesting thing is I cn go to any bar late at night have have great conversations with complete strangers half my age.
+An interesting thing is I can go to any bar late at night have have great conversations with complete strangers half my age.
 But once we go home, we never ever see each other again.
 Even if exchange contact data.

 ### Have you personally felt the sting of ageism inside or outside of a work environment?
 Please explain.

-* Oh you're that dude! when they see on me in real life after having known me only on the internet
+* "Oh. you're that dude!" when they see on me in real life after having known me only on the internet
 * After being 50 and being disabled, I never considered applying for any job ( bit involved in many failed startups)
 * So conscious of ageism, I know well enough not to put myself in a position where it occurs